loading spinner

 Here's what actually works:

-• Hyperfocus Redirect: When you feel the impulse to buy, set a 20-minute timer and hyperfocus on something else first - often the urge passes
+• Hyperfocus Redirect: Set a 20-minute timer and hyperfocus on something else first - the urge often passes

-• Dopamine Replacement: ADHD brains crave dopamine hits.
-Replace shopping dopamine with healthier sources like completing a small task, listening to favorite music, or doing jumping jacks
+• Dopamine Replacement: Replace shopping with healthier dopamine sources like completing tasks, music, or jumping jacks

-• Environmental Design: Remove shopping apps from your phone's home screen and add a 24-hour delay to all online purchases
+• Environmental Design: Remove shopping apps and add 24-hour delays to online purchases

-• Energy Management: Most ADHD impulse spending happens when executive function is depleted.
-Shop only when your brain is fresh
+• Energy Management: Shop only when your brain is fresh, not when executive function is depleted

 The key is working WITH your ADHD brain rather than fighting against it.
 What I once saw as my biggest liability became my greatest asset when I learned to channel that energy correctly.